whitesource-ps/ws-bulk-report-generator/README.md

 # [WhiteSource Bulk Report Generator](https://github.com/whitesource-ps/ws-bulk-report-generator)
 Tool to execute reports on multiple products or projects.
 * The tool allows including and excluding scopes by stating their tokens.
-* Report scope (_--ReportScope/-s_) determines whether reports will be run on projects or products.
+* Report scope (`-s, --ReportScope`) determines whether reports will be run on projects or products.
-* If Included scopes (via -i) is not stated, the tool will run reports on **all** of scopes.
+* If Included scopes (via `-i, --includedTokens`) is not specified, the tool will run reports on **all** scopes.
-* Report data is exported by default in binary (i.e. Excel or PDF) format or JSON.
+* Report data is exported by default in binary format (i.e. Excel or PDF) or JSON.

 ## Supported Operating Systems
 - **Linux (Bash):**	CentOS, Debian, Ubuntu, RedHat